 2. Macros Diet for Fat Loss

 (I don’t worry about counting veggies in my macros, consider them a freebie :))

 What are some helpful ways to easily count your macros?

 1. Plan your food the night before.
 When you try to “wing it”, it rarely works out where you meet your macros.

 2. Figure out through trial and error your typical serving size of protein and use that regularly.
-It’s common for women to be deficient in protein but when you know that you need 4 oz meat for your lunch and dinner meal, for example, you just always plug that in and you’ll hit your numbers easier.
+It’s common for women to be deficient in protein.
+But when you know that you need 4 oz of meat for your lunch and dinner meal, for example, you just always plug that in and you’ll hit your numbers easier.